anonymousknight07/Full_Stack_Developer_Guide/Intro to HTML/README.md

 ***NOTE-***
-**All the images and resources needed for the websites are listed in the Blog.**
+**All the images and resources needed for the websites are listed in the Blog.docx in Assignment folder**